-6. Witness responsibilities
+2. Witness responsibilities

 Witnesses (as distinguished from the parties) who are faculty or staff of the University are expected to cooperate with and participate in the University's investigation and resolution process.
-Failure of a witness to cooperate with and/or participate in the investigation or resolution process constitutes a violation of Policy and may be subject to discipline.
+Failure of a witness to cooperate with and/or participate in the investigation constitutes a violation of Policy and may be subject to discipline.

-7. Remote processes
+3. Remote processes

-Parties and witnesses may be interviewed remotely by phone, video conferencing, or similar technologies if the Investigator(s) or Hearing Officer or Panel determines that timeliness or efficiency dictates a need for remote interviewing.
+Parties and witnesses may be interviewed remotely by phone, video conferencing, or similar technologies if the Investigator(s) determines that timeliness or efficiency dictates a need for remote interviewing.
 Witnesses may also provide written statements in lieu of interviews, or respond to questions in writing if deemed appropriate by the Investigator(s), though this approach is not ideal.
 Where remote technologies are used, the University makes reasonable efforts to ensure privacy, and that any technology does not work to the detriment of any party or subject them to unfairness.

-8. Recording
+4. Recording